Extraltodeus/multi-subject-render/README.md

 ## 💥 Installation 💥

-**EDIT : for now copy simple_depthmap.py into your /scripts folder or it won't work.
-I'm fixing it.**

-- Run that command from the webui directory :

->git clone https://github.com/isl-org/MiDaS.git repositories/midas

-Alternatively you can just copy the url of that repository into the extension tab :
+Copy the url of that repository into the extension tab :

 ![image](https://user-images.githubusercontent.com/15731540/203840132-cd8ce6a2-2843-4a96-8e35-b819af7bc01f.png)